 Navigation: BACKING UP AND RESTORING YOUR DATA >

-If you ever do have a problem and need to restore from your backup diskette or a backup directory on your hard drive, CD, USB memory key etc., it is very easy.
+If you ever do have a problem and need to restore from a backup directory on your hard drive, CD, USB memory key etc., it is very easy.

 Restoring a backup to the same computer it was made from should only be done if you have had your computer or hard drive die, and thus lost your database, or you have taken some action in ACCOUNTS that you need to reverse, there is no other way to reverse that action, and your backup is recent enough that you are willing to go back to it.

 The other time you might want to restore backups is if you have ACCOUNTS on multiple computers, with copies of the same database, and you are transferring that database between those computers.
 For some users of the Standard version this may be a common occurrence, if you are sharing a database between multiple computers.
 If that is a regular requirement, though, please consider the Cloud Storage Service which automates that process.
 With this Local Network versions, this will not come up unless you have to change which computer is running the Local Network Server version of the program.